Kross26/Kross26/README.md

 - 👋 Hi there
-- 👀 I’m interested in backend
+- 👀 I’m interested in...
 - 🌱 I’m currently learning development mobile